 Dear Chris:

-Enron North America Corp. (“ENA”) is currently developing a gas-fired electric generation plant that will be located in Livingston County, Illinois near the pipeline facilities of Natural Gas Pipeline Company of America (“Natural”).
-Pursuant to previous phone conversations, ENA requests that Natural immediately proceed with the acquisition of options to purchase the parcel(s) of land identified as necessary for the proposed tap, lateral, and metering/regulating station between ENA and Natural.
-Additionally, ENA requests at the same time that Natural proceed with the environmental permit/clearance acquisition, and documentation of FERC compliance.
-The facilities are being constructed for the purpose of providing gas transportation to ENA’s Livingston County plant.
+Titan Land Development Co., L.L.C. (“Titan ”) is currently developing a gas-fired electric generation plant that will be located in Livingston County, Illinois near the pipeline facilities of Natural Gas Pipeline Company of America (“Natural”).
+Pursuant to previous phone conversations, Titan requests that Natural immediately proceed with the acquisition of options to purchase the parcel(s) of land identified as necessary for the proposed tap, lateral, and metering/regulating station between Titan and Natural.
+Additionally, Titan requests at the same time that Natural proceed with the environmental permit/clearance acquisition, and documentation of FERC compliance (collectively referred to hereafter as “Preliminary Work”).
+The facilities are being constructed for the purpose of providing gas transportation to Titan’s Livingston County plant.
 This request is being made in anticipation of the completion of an Interconnection Agreement, and corresponding Transportation Service Agreement(s).

 The proposed lateral facilities will consist of a 20” pipeline and related tap assembly, with an MAOP of 858 psig, and an operating pressure under normal conditions of 500 psig.
-It will travel approximately nine miles from Natural’s Gulf Coast Mainline, to the proposed metering facility/interconnection with ENA’s generation plant.
-The costs of the lateral facilities (including the tap and meter/interconnection) are estimated to be $10.0 million, to be reimbursed by ENA.
+It will travel approximately nine miles from Natural’s Gulf Coast Mainline, to the proposed metering facility/interconnection with Titan’s generation plant.
+The costs of the lateral facilities (including the tap and meter/interconnection) are estimated to be $10.0 million, to be reimbursed by Titan , unless otherwise agreed by the parties.
 This does not include the 30% tax gross-up as applicable to facilities owned by NGPL.

 All facility construction is subject to the purchase of ROW/easements, environmental permitting reasonably acceptable to Natural, and all requisite regulatory authorizations.
-ENA’s ability to make use of the lateral for deliveries from Natural’s system will be dependent upon capacity availability, potential auction of capacity, Natural’s FERC Gas Tariff, and the execution of applicable transport and facility contracts and related discount agreements.
+Titan’s ability to make use of the lateral for deliveries from Natural’s system may be dependent upon capacity availability, potential auction of capacity, Natural’s FERC Gas Tariff, and the execution of applicable transport and facility contracts and related discount agreements.

-The undersigned, on behalf of Enron North America, agrees to reimburse Natural for all costs associated with the procurement of the necessary right-of-way, and the start of the environmental permitting process, up to a maximum of $50,000.
-Should ENA decide not to go forward with the construction of the Livingston County facility, upon writing by ENA, the difference of actual costs-to-date and $50,000 will be charged/credited to Enron accordingly.
+The undersigned, on behalf of Titan , agrees to reimburse Natural for all costs associated with the Preliminary Work, including procurement of options for the necessary right-of-way, and the start of the environmental permitting process, up to a maximum of $50,000. .
+Titan shall have the right, upon reasonable notice to Natural, to audit all costs incurred by Natural for the Preliminary Work.
+Titan may terminate this letter agreement at any time by providing Natural a written notice.

+Upon receipt of the written notice from Titan, Natural will discontinue the Preliminary Work.
+Titan shall be responsible for up to $50,000 of the expenses incurred by Natural through the date of termination together with any and all cancellation or other charges incurred by Natural on account of termination of this letter agreement.
+Upon termination, and Titan’s request, Natural shall provide Titan with all drawings, plans, specifications, titles, deeds and other work product relating to the Preliminary Work and, further, Natural shall assign to Titan, where appropriate, any agreements entered into by Natural related to the Preliminary Work..

 If this commitment is acceptable to you, please countersign below and return an original copy to me.